taosdata/TDengine/docs/en/07-data-in/30-schemaless-influxdb.md

 Support InfluxDB query parameters as follows.

-- `db` Specifies the database name used by TDengine
++ `db` Specifies the database name used by TDengine
-- `precision` The time precision used by TDengine
++ `precision` The time precision used by TDengine
---  ns - nanoseconds
+-  ns - nanoseconds
-  u or µ - microseconds
+-  u - microseconds
   ms - milliseconds
   s - seconds
   m - minutes